 Minor in Spanish

-The Minor in Spanish is available to students working toward any undergraduate major except Spanish at NC State.
-The Spanish minor consists of 15 credits: FLS 202, FLS 331, FLS 332, and two electives.
-The Spanish minor webpage provides a list of elective course and additional information.
-Native and heritage speakers of Spanish should take FLS 335 Spanish for Native and Heritage Speakers instead of FLS 331, and substitute another 300 or 400 level course for FLS 332 (Please see Prof. Jim Michnowicz to find out if this option is appropriate for you).
+The Minor in Spanish is available to students working toward any undergraduate major at NC State except Spanish.
+The Spanish minor consists of 15 credits: FLS 202, FLS 331, FLS 332, and two 300-level electives.
+(See the list of elective courses below.)
 At least 9 hours of credit must be taken at NC State or through a study abroad program offered by the NC State Department of Foreign Languages and Literatures.

 Convert a Minor to a Major

 In most cases, you may only need five more courses to convert your Spanish minor into a major.Find out how